 - Select the Blend group again, and go to the Blend docker.
 Change “blend objects” to 100 steps (by default is 20) and “blend direction” to 360, then press “Apply.

 Different values will create different results.
 And still we have only two squares.

-- Do you want to see an example using another shape?, ok, let’s use a Ellipse (F7), the use the Shape tool (F10) for create an arc.
-One again, let’s duplicate (suing the + key of numeric keypad or copy/paste), then change colors for better identify each object.
+- Do you want to see an example using another shape?
+Ok, let’s use an Ellipse (F7), then use the Shape tool (F10) to create an arc.
+One again, let’s duplicate (using the + key of numeric keypad or copy/paste), then change colors to better identify each object.

 Choosing 150 steps and 360º with Loop, we will have… a donut!